PramuPerera/OCGAN/README.md

 # OneClassGAN

-This repo contains code for OneClassGAN(OCGAN) developed by Pramuditha Perera with Ramesh Nallapati and Xiang Bing.
+This repo contains MXNet code for OneClassGAN(OCGAN) developed by Pramuditha Perera with Ramesh Nallapati and Xiang Bing.
 To train a OneClass classifier use TrainNovelty.py.
 TestNovelty.py is used for testing.

 Basic functionality is as follows:

 Prior to training include all data in class-specific sub folders as images.
 For protocol 1, all images of each class should be in a single folder.
 For example, in MNIST there should be folders called MNIST/0, MNIST/1, MNIST